Pivot Strategy

 5. Allocate your resources effectively

-Every pivot needs resources – money, people, and time.
-Once the new direction is clear, reassess and reallocate your resources accordingly.
-You might need to hire new talent, shift budgets, or even cut certain projects to focus on what matters most for the pivot’s success.
-To make sure you’re putting resources into the right change, you can do a Proof of Concept (PoC) to get a better insight into whether the change will work.
+Every pivot needs resources: money, people, and time.
+Once the new direction is clear, reassess and reallocate accordingly.
+You might need to hire new talent, shift budgets, or cut certain projects to focus on what matters most for the pivot’s success.
+Before putting resources into the change at scale, you can run a Proof of Concept (PoC) to test whether the new direction will work.

-Whether it’s developing a new product, targeting a new customer segment, or updating your operations, execution needs to be swift yet strategic.
-Keep an eye on progress and be prepared to tweak things as you go, because no pivot is set in stone.
+Whether it’s developing a new product, targeting a new customer segment, or updating your operations, execution needs to be swift but strategic.
+Keep an eye on progress and be prepared to tweak things as you go.
+No pivot is set in stone.

 7. Get buy-in from your customers